Nico Prost: Formula One

 Prost testing for Lotus in 2013.

-In 2010, he drove a Renault F1 for the first time in Magny-Cours and impressed the team, beating his daily opponent by more than 2 seconds.
+In 2010, Prost drove a Renault F1 for the first time in Magny-Cours and impressed the team, beating his daily opponent by more than two seconds.

-In 2011, he joined the gravity management structure and remained a driver for Lotus Renault F1.
+In 2011, Prost joined the gravity management structure and remained a driver for Lotus Renault F1.
 He drove some test sessions and straight line tests for the team, as well as some commercial roadshows.

-In 2012, he remained a part of the Lotus Renault program and on 4 October 2012 it was announced that he would be testing with Lotus Renault Formula One during the young driver test at Abu Dhabi.
+In 2012, Prost remained a part of the Lotus Renault program, and on 4 October 2012, it was announced that he would be testing with Lotus Renault Formula One during the young driver test at Abu Dhabi.

-In 2013, he was still test and development driver for Lotus.
+In 2013, Prost was still test and development driver for Lotus.
 He drove the rookie test in Silverstone where he posted the absolute fastest lap among the rookies and was only three tenths behind Vettel in the Red Bull.

-In 2014, he remained test and development driver for Lotus.
+In 2014, Prost remained test and development driver for Lotus.